Lower Back Pain Relief: Practical Prevention Strategies

 1. Soft Tissue Mobilization: Therapists use hands-on techniques to manipulate and mobilize soft tissues, such as muscles, tendons, and ligaments around the shoulder.
 This can help improve flexibility, reduce muscle tension, and enhance blood circulation.

 2. Joint Mobilization: Manual therapists may perform gentle movements to mobilize and restore normal joint function in the shoulder.
-This can help improve range of motion and reduce stiffness.
+This can help improve the range of motion and reduce stiffness.

 4. Stretching Exercises: Manual therapy often involves incorporating specific stretching exercises to improve flexibility and relieve tightness in the shoulder muscles.

 5. Posture Correction: Poor posture can contribute to shoulder pain.
-At our office we can provide guidance on proper posture and offer exercises to strengthen the muscles that support good posture.
+At our office, we can provide guidance on proper posture and offer exercises to strengthen the muscles that support good posture.

 6. Pain Relief: Manual therapy techniques may stimulate the release of endorphins, the body’s natural painkillers, providing temporary relief from shoulder pain.